Estimating many properties of a quantum state via quantum reservoir processing: Applications

 where $\rho_\text{G} = (\ket{000}+\ket{111})(\bra{000}+\bra{111})/2$.
 The dephasing channel is defined by the Kraus operators

 Set $p = 1-\exp{(-\kappa t)}$, then dephasing of the initial state $\rho$ reflects on a factor $\exp{(-\kappa t)}$ that times the off-diagonal elements.
-We use the following optimal linear entanglement witnesses for detecting genuine multipatite entanglement~(GME) and any multipartite entanglement~(ME) respectively~\cite{3QEW_doi.org/10.26421/QIC13.3-4}:
+In Fig.~\ref{fig:EntSD}, we use the following optimal linear entanglement witnesses for detecting genuine multipartite entanglement~(GME) and any multipartite entanglement~(ME) respectively~\cite{3QEW_doi.org/10.26421/QIC13.3-4}: